halbgut/rss-o-bot/README.md

 ### Developing Notifiers

 RSS-o-Bot requires a module for each "notification-methods" in the pattern `rss-o-bot-${method}`.
-You may develop your own notifier by ceating a package and naming it `rss-o-bot-${method-name}`.
+You may develop your own notifier by creating a package and naming it `rss-o-bot-${method-name}`.
 That package's main should export a single function that is called by `rss-o-bot` in the following manner:

 ```js
 notifier(configuration)(blogTitle, entryUrl, entryTitle)